gravitational/teleport/rfd/0014-session-2FA.md

   - this is important to prevent a compromised session from being artificially kept alive forever, with some simulated activity
 - target: a specific server, k8s cluster, database or web app this session is for
-- client IP: only connections from the same IP that passed a 2FA check can establish a session
+- client IP: only connections from the same IP that passed a MFA check can establish a session

 ### session UX